Karl, Prince of Leiningen (1804–1856): Descent

-A member of the Hardenburg branch of the Leiningen family, Karl was born in Amorbach, the son of Prince Emich Carl of Leiningen (1763–1814) by his second marriage with Princess Victoria of Saxe-Coburg-Saalfeld (1786–1861).
+A member of the Hardenburg branch of the House of Leiningen, Karl was born in Amorbach on 12 September 1804, the son of Prince Emich Carl of Leiningen (1763–1814) by his second marriage with Princess Victoria of Saxe-Coburg-Saalfeld (1786–1861).
 He was the only son, as Emich Carl's son by his first wife, Friedrich, had died in 1800.

 Prince Emich Carl had received the Principality of Leiningen during the German mediatisation (Reichsdeputationshauptschluss) in 1803, as a compensation for the lost Hardenburg estates in the Palatinate occupied by French revolutionary troops, and took his residence at the secularised Amorbach Abbey.
 The princely territory, however, soon after passed to the newly established Grand Duchy of Baden, the Kingdom of Bavaria and the Grand Duchy of Hesse.
 Prince Emich Carl died on 4 July 1814 and Karl succeeded him as third Prince of Leiningen.
-On 11 July 1818, his widowed mother married Prince Edward, the fourth son of King George III of the United Kingdom, at Kew Palace, Surrey.
-In 1819, Karl and his younger sister, Princess Feodora, were taken from Amorbach to London, where their half-sister, Princess Victoria of Kent, was born on 24 May at Kensington Palace.
+On 11 July 1818, his widowed mother married Prince Edward Augustus, Duke of Kent and Strathearn, the fourth son of King George III of the United Kingdom, at Kew Palace, Surrey.
+In 1819, when the duchess's pregnancy was reaching full term, Karl and his younger sister, Princess Feodora, were taken from Amorbach to London, where their half-sister, Princess Victoria of Kent, was born on 24 May at Kensington Palace.

 Marriage and issue

-On 13 February 1829, Karl married the Bohemian Countess Marie von Klebelsberg (27 March 1806 – 28 October 1880), younger daughter of Count Maximilian von Klebelsberg-Thumburg (1752-1811) and his wife, Maria Anna von Turba (1763-1833).
+On 13 February 1829, Karl married Countess Marie von Klebelsberg-Thumburg (27 March 1806 – 28 October 1880), younger daughter of Count Maximilian von Klebelsberg-Thumburg (1752–1811) and his wife, Maria Anna von Turba (1763–1833).
 They had two sons: